 Can I choose to get my water from a different utility?

 No. The source of the water that comes out of the tap in your home depends on the underground infrastructure of pipes that carry the water from the treatment plant to your home.
 This infrastructure is costly, and it does not make sense to run pipes from individual residences to multiple suppliers.
-There are also regulatory requirements that prohibit cross connections between separate water systems to prevent cross-contamination in the event of a problem with one supplier’s system.
+There are also regulatory requirements that prohibit cross-connections between separate water systems to prevent cross-contamination in the event of a problem with one supplier’s system.
 The recent northwest Ohio water crisis showed us just how valuable water is in our lives.
 An electricity or phone outage is certainly a major inconvenience, but we don’t need them to live.
 Water is a necessity: we use it for drinking, washing, cleaning, cooking, growing food, and so much more.
 So, under current legislation, household customers are not able to change their water/sewer provider – the provider you have depends on where you live.

 What happens to commercial and business accounts?

-These accounts tend to be more consistent from year-to-year in their consumption patterns, depending more on their business demand than the rainfall we receive.
+These accounts tend to be more consistent from year to year in their consumption patterns, depending more on their business demand than the rainfall we receive.
 This group will also see the same increases.

 What input can I have on rate adjustments in the future?

 The board of trustees holds regular meetings prior to adopting any rates.
 Board meetings are generally held on the second and fourth Thursday of each month, from 7:30 – 9:30 a.m.
-Committee meetings are also regularly scheduled; however, the day and time fluctuates.
+Committee meetings are also regularly scheduled; however, the day and time fluctuate.
 Board and committee meetings are open to the public.

 I. Environmental Regulations

 For both the water and sanitary sewer treatment facilities, increasing regulations for environmental protection continue.
-These protections are well worth it, but the costs for additional tests and man hours devoted to it are expensive.
+These protections are well worth it, but the costs for additional tests and man-hours devoted to it are expensive.
 We sample every day of the year to ensure drinking water is unaffected throughout the year.

 II.
 Water Quality

-Keeping the drinking water safe is our number one goal, whether the water comes from the Maumee River, Lake Erie or other areas such as local streams or municipally-owned wells.
+Keeping the drinking water safe is our number one goal, whether the water comes from the Maumee River, Lake Erie, or other areas such as local streams or municipally-owned wells.

 III.
 Sewer Concerns

-Separating sanitary sewer flow from storm water is the largest, most expensive issue for collection and treatment providers.
+Separating sanitary sewer flow from stormwater is the largest, most expensive issue for collection and treatment providers.

-In our region, Toledo, Oregon, Perrysburg and Fostoria sewer plants are in need of major (i.e. expensive) upgrades that will continue for the next few years.
+In our region, Toledo, Oregon, Perrysburg, and Fostoria sewer plants are in need of major (i.e. expensive) upgrades that will continue for the next few years.

-Reducing the heavy storm water flows that come from (inflow and infiltration sources) such as sump pumps, downspouts, broken perimeter field tile, and cracked manholes is an important task.
+Reducing the heavy stormwater flows that come from (inflow and infiltration sources) such as sump pumps, downspouts, broken perimeter field tile, and cracked manholes is an important task.

-Replacing pump stations and collection facilities, making plant repairs and upgrades and replacing aging items are priorities for both treatment plant owners and collection systems such as those of the District.
+Replacing pump stations and collection facilities, making plant repairs and upgrades, and replacing aging items are priorities for both treatment plant owners and collection systems such as those of the District.